 A warm, secure, dry barn or building in which the cats can live out their lives.

 The commitment and ability to keep the cats confined to a crate or exercise pen with a wire top for four to five weeks to acclimate them to their new environment before release.

 A clean litter box that is scooped and/or cleaned daily while confined.

-A constant supply of dry food and fresh water.
-While confined and for a short while after release, you will provide a small amount of canned food daily.
-What cat can resist that?
+A constant supply of dry food and fresh water - always even after released from confinement.
+While confined and after release, you will provide a small amount of canned food daily.

 Monitoring and providing for the safety and well-being of the cats as their caretakers.